Ex-boyfriend indicted for murdering Desheena Kyle after police found her body

-KNOXVILLE, Tenn. — John Bassett, Desheena Kyle's ex-boyfriend who was named as a person of interest in her months-long disappearance, has been indicted for first-degree murder.
+KNOXVILLE, Tenn. — John Bassett, Desheena Kyle's ex-boyfriend who was named as a person of interest in her months-long disappearance, is now charged with murdering her.

-The Knoxville Police Department announced Thursday the 29-year-old Knoxville man had been indicted by a Knox County Grand Jury for murdering Kyle, abusing her corpse, and tampering with evidence.
+The Knoxville Police Department announced Thursday the 29-year-old Knoxville man had been indicted by a Knox County Grand Jury for first-degree murder, abuse of a corpse, and tampering with evidence.

-Bassett has been in custody since he was arrested at his home on Ohio Avenue on July 7 for a probation violation warrant.
+Bassett has been in custody at the Roger D. Wilson Detention Facility ever since he was arrested at his home on Ohio Avenue on July 7 for a probation violation warrant.
+He is being held on a $500,000 bond.

 “This morning, I was thinking about that.
 I'm never gonna get to talk to her.
 What am I gonna do without her?”
 Kyle's grandmother Betty Deas said.